chef/chef-workstation/www/site/content/docs/chef-workstation/privacy.md

 ## Opting out

-* To stop the capture of telemetry data from a single session, set the environment variable `CHEF_TELEMETRY_OPT_OUT` to any value before running chef-run, for example:
+* To stop the capture of telemetry data from a single session, set the environment variable `CHEF_TELEMETRY_OPT_OUT` to any value before running `chef-run`, for example:

   ```bash
   CHEF_TELEMETRY_OPT_OUT=1 chef-run -h